Kafka

 The example can be executed locally with make start in the examples/kafka_filter directory (docker/compose is used).

-Fluent Bit supports authentication to Amazon MSK (Managed Streaming for Apache Kafka) clusters using AWS IAM.
-This allows you to securely connect to MSK brokers with AWS credentials, leveraging IAM roles and policies for access control.
+Fluent Bit v4.0.4 and later supports authentication to Amazon MSK (Managed Streaming for Apache Kafka) clusters using AWS IAM.
+This lets you securely connect to MSK brokers with AWS credentials, leveraging IAM roles and policies for access control.

 If you are compiling Fluent Bit from source, ensure the following requirements are met to enable AWS MSK IAM support: